 1. Start with the Tree

-Start by creating a winter wonderland themed tree.
+The easiest way to decorate your house like a winter wonderland is by creating a winter wonderland themed tree.
 Use blue or white lights instead of colored lights to create a wintery feel.

 Adorn your tree with a silver or white ribbon and use winter themed ornaments.